KINERET Solution for injection Ref.[6188] Active ingredients: Anakinra

 Safety in paediatric RA (JIA) patients

-Kineret was studied in a single randomized, blinded multi-center trial in 86 patients with polyarticular course JIA (ages 2-17 years) receiving a dose of 1 mg/kg subcutaneously daily, up to a maximum dose of 100 mg.
+Kineret was studied in a single randomized, blinded multi-center study in 86 patients with polyarticular course JIA (ages 2-17 years) receiving a dose of 1 mg/kg subcutaneously daily, up to a maximum dose of 100 mg.
 The 50 patients who achieved a clinical response after a 12-week open-label run-in were randomized to Kineret (25 patients) or placebo (25 patients), administered daily for an additional 16 weeks.
 A subset of these patients continued open-label treatment with Kineret for up to 1 year in a companion extension study.
 An adverse event profile similar to that seen in adult RA patients was observed in these studies.
 These study data are insufficient to demonstrate efficacy and, therefore, Kineret is not recommended for paediatric use in JIA.

 Immunogenicity